CRAFT CONNECT

 You’ve tried talking.
 You’ve tried warning.
 You’ve tried pleading.
 Nothing seems to work.

-Families Heal is built on CRAFT (Community Reinforcement and Family Training) — the leading evidence-based method for helping families influence a loved one struggling with substances or maladaptive behaviors.
+Families Heal is built on CRAFT (Community Reinforcement and Family Training).
+Backed by over 30 years of research, it is the leading evidence-based method for helping families influence a loved one struggling with substances or maladaptive behaviors.

 No confrontation.
 No forcing.
 No waiting for them to be ready.
 You can begin now.